Philmod/url-shortener/README.md

 There is also an **API** to:
 - shorten an url: `POST /api/urls`
 - retrieve information about a shortened url: `GET /api/urls/:id`
+- retrieve information about all urls: `GET /api/urls` (need to pass credentials)

 ### Behind the scenes
 The web service is built on top of **Node.js** and Express.js.